 Rell served as the state’s 87th governor from 2004 to 2011, ascending to the position following the resignation of Governor John G. Rowland amid a corruption scandal.
 She was the first Republican woman to hold the governorship in Connecticut’s history.

 As governor, Rell focused on restoring public trust through ethics reform and bipartisan governance.
-She championed and signed legislation establishing public financing for political campaigns, making Connecticut one of the first states to recognize same-sex civil unions.
+She championed and signed legislation establishing public financing for political campaigns, and in 2009 Connecticut became one of the first states to recognize same-sex civil unions.

 Rell reflected on her time in politics, stating that if given the chance to start over, she would avoid running for office in today’s climate of intense political polarization and personal attacks.
 She lamented the negativity in politics, expressing concern that the increasingly hostile discourse may discourage others from pursuing public service roles, such as legislative positions, governorships, or even school board memberships.
 Rell shared her thoughts during a one-hour discussion on civility in politics with Governor Ned Lamont at the University of Hartford, where they addressed a live audience and answered questions from a moderator.